Man admits lying for ex-chief's wife under investigation

 Cynthia Kagiwada, Katherine Kealoha's attorney, hasn't commented on the allegations raised in Taito's case.

 The Taito siblings received a combined total of about $24,000 from their trust accounts, said Taito's attorney, Michael Green.
 It's not clear if they'll ever be able to get their money back.
-The Kealohas have taxpayer-funded attorneys after a judge determine they can't afford to pay for their defense.
+The Kealohas have taxpayer-funded attorneys after a judge determined they can't afford to pay for their defense.

 Prosecutors say the couple also bilked others, including Katherine's grandmother, out of hundreds of thousands of dollars to spend on their lavish lifestyle and then conspired with the officers to frame a relative to discredit him in a family financial dispute that threatened to reveal the scheme.